-Here we are, smack dab in the middle of the cold, wet winter.
-While you are undoubtedly trying to stay in and avoid the frigid temperatures in your neck of the woods, there are some instances when you must emerge from your blanket cocoon and venture outdoors.
+Here we are, getting into the cold, wet winter.
+While you are undoubtedly trying to stay inside and avoid the frigid temperatures, there are some instances when you must emerge from your blanket cocoon and venture outdoors.

 Here is our starting point for wearing the overcoat the way it was intended.

 What you have in the closet is what we’ll work with.
 Hopefully, you checked out our guide to buying an overcoat and got the right fit for yourself.
 Maybe you even got a stylish men’s wool overcoat.
-Regardless of what you picked, the size that you got will determine what you can wear underneath your coat.
+Regardless of what overcoat you choose, the size of the coat that you bought will determine what you can wear underneath your coat.

 For instance, you want the coat to be longer than your suit jacket and, most often, end above your knees.
 The sleeves should reach the first knuckle of your thumb — long enough to cover the sleeves of your jacket or sweater you have underneath it.
 Remember that the thicker your layers, the shorter the sleeves of your overcoat will be, making the size important.